henryaj/ambient/README.md

 ## Usage

-Install with:
+Install with `./install.sh`.

-`$ ./install.sh`
+This will:

-This will `brew install sleepwatcher`, a daemon that watches for changes to system power management status, copy two scripts to `~/.ambien-bosh-lite-{sleep|wake}`, and binds these scripts to the sleep/wake hooks that `sleepwatcher` exposes.
+* `brew install sleepwatcher`, a daemon that watches for changes to system power management status, and add it to launchtl
+* copy two scripts to `~/.ambien-bosh-lite-{sleep|wake}`
+* bind these scripts to the sleep/wake hooks that `sleepwatcher` exposes

 Use the uninstall script to remove the tool.

 ## Caveats

+If BOSH Lite is already suspended, nothing will happen on system sleep, but your BOSH Lite _will_ be resumed when the system wakes.
+This may not be what you want.

 Making a new GitHub repo called `ambien` will briefly get your account suspended.
 Good times!